stefanv/blog/content/2016-10-20-websockets-in-python.md

 Let's talk a bit about Redux.
-The [principles](http://redux.js.org/docs/introduction/ThreePrinciples.html) behind it is simple and elegant:
+The [principles](http://redux.js.org/docs/introduction/ThreePrinciples.html) behind it are simple and elegant:

 1. The entire state of your app is centrally stored (in the equivalent of a Python dictionary);